 Personally I believe that the contention arises from the difference in draping and the proportion of clients who are/can choose to be nude.
 I suspect that with the diaper style draping used that moving underwear might feel more invasive than when loose towels are used.
 Hands should never go under the underwear.
 But so long as the client knows why they are being adjusted and they grant permission then it’s no big deal….but my American Facebook colleagues struggle to accept and force their clients to have to choose to be naked if they want their glutes massaged.

 Massage Etiquette Australia with Richard Lane

 If you book a massage with me then what you choose to wear/not to wear for the massage is entirely your decision.
 I am bound by association rules and no draping massages are not an option.
 Please be aware that I massage both female and male clients.
-However I no longer relaxation/Swedish massages for men.
+However I am currently not offering relaxation/Swedish massages for men.

 A higher proportion of clients who I see in their homes choose to wear nothing compared with when I worked in a clinic.
 But if you prefer to wear undies and/or a bra then that’s perfectly fine with me.
 My standard draping is with large bath towels so that only areas being massaged will be exposed.
 If you do want hip and glute massage then I will ask if I can lower your clothes so that I can access the relevant area.

 For more common questions regarding my mobile massage near you service then please check out my FAQs